 Task 3B - the example of Only Connect/Who Wants to be a Millionaire works very well in establishing this crucial idea.

-The Task on stereotypes and tropes reviews this concept (Task 3C) and Task 3D enables them to get to grips with issues in the exemplar edition of GQ that can be applied to their exam board set print products.
+The task on stereotypes and tropes reviews this concept (Task 3D) and Task 3E enables them to get to grips with issues in the edition of GQ that can be applied to the set print products.